TaalVerena/bro-code/README.md

 #### About Us
 * The About Us section gives the user an overall description of what the Bro Code community is all about.
 It lets the user know that this is a community of programmers and that groups for all hobbies and interests are catered for.
-* This setion confirms to the user that Bro Code is located in Munster, Ireland, and that all levels of programmers are welcome in our community.
+* This section confirms to the user that Bro Code is located in Munster, Ireland, and that all levels of programmers are welcome in our community.
 * The background color used is the color gradient in the Groups section, but in reverse.
 This is used to take the website from the blue accents in the Meetups section to the purple color used in the footer.
 * The colorful strip used at the start and end of the About Us section ties in the symbols used in the Bro Code logo as well as the colors used throughout the website.
 As this colorful feature was added, the text within this section is kept more minimal with the only other pop of color being a purple border.
 The border itself is on the sides instead of the top and bottom as used in the Group section to give it a familiar, but altered effect.
 * This section is responsive on different devices and uses the same layout on all devices, with the margins, padding and font adjusting for each device.